Currency:

 31

 They are created and updated by completely independent environments.
-Developers (or their teams) keep track of their own additions, releasing updates to the world from time to time.
+The developers (or their teams) keep an eye on their own additions, releasing updates to the world from time to time.

-You also develop your site - add new content, change outdated content, and remove completely unnecessary content.
+You are also developing your site - adding new content, changing outdated content and deleting completely unnecessary content.
 Therefore, it will not be superfluous to make sure that your work does not go to waste.
 That's why it's useful to create backups.

 There are many other similar examples.
 Below you will find a list of eight of them.

-What is it like to maintain a WordPress website? - 8 Tips
+What is WordPress website maintenance like? - 8 Tips

 1. Update core, plugins and theme regularly

-As I said before, WordPress is a complex environment.
+Like I said, WordPress is a complex environment.
 It is made up of various components - mostly independent of each other, but nonetheless related.

 adding new features (for example, extending a plugin with additional features)